Open Broadcaster Software Studio, more commonly

 Note, although it's possible to switch the Recording Format to Custom and set all your video properties in the Recording tab, I have found this way is prone to errors.
 Instead, even though we're not live streaming, we set Encoder to (Use stream encoder) and set our video output properties in the Streaming tab.
 I've found this is the most reliable method.

-3. Optimal Video Streaming Settings for Screen Recording
+4. Set Streaming Parameters for Screen Recording

 Now switch into the Streaming tab and make three changes: change the Bitrate to 12000, the CPU usage to ultrafast, and make sure the x264 encoder is selected (if it is not already).